MSlobody/Python-Course-Assignments/README.md

-# Python-Course-Assignments
-Independent assignments from Coursera - Python for Everybody

-## Content of Repository
+# Content of Repository
-This repository contains assignments completed as part of a coursera course titled: Python for Everybody.
+This repository contains assignments completed as part of a coursera course titled "Python for Everybody".

 ## Topics covered in the course:
 - Regular expressions